-The MSD of Martinsville also has partnered with Adult and Child to provide our students with additional mental health options/services.
+The MSD of Martinsville also has partnered with various vetted outside resources to provide our students with additional mental health options/services.

 Should a student need to meet with a school psychologist for more intensive interventions, written parent permission will be obtained.